hanchau/glogging/content/post/understanding_hyperloglog.md

 17.
 18. main()
 ```
-Approach 1: It is the trivial approach.
+Approach 1: It is a trivial approach.
 It stores the elements into the disk and it has to load the elements into the memory every time it needs to calculate the Cardinality.

 Space Complexity | Time Complexity | Estimation Error %
 -----------------|-----------------|-------------------